scriptrdotio/eurotech_simpleapp/documentation/running_the_application.md

 ## Open the dashboard in the browser

+Once data starts being generated, it will automatically flow into your scriptr account (provided you configured it already) and be reflected in real time in the dashboard:

 - From your [scriptr workspace](https://www.scriptr.io/workspace), expand the code tree on your left and open the **/eurotech_simpleapp/view/dashboard** script
 - Click on **View** in the toolbar to open the dashboard in the browser